 Marina: a £45m investment in Cowley

 As a Morris-badged car, it was logical to build the Morris Marina (AD028) at the Morris Works at Cowley.
 The problem was that the factory was in a poor state – it needed gutting.
-The Minor’s production line as it was would never be able to cope with ADO28 planned volumes of up to 5000 per week, so Cowley would receive a massive £45m investment programme.
+The existing Morris Minor production line would never be able to cope with ADO28’s planned volumes of up to 5000 per week, so Cowley would receive a massive £45m investment programme.

 As planning for the ADO28 entered its early stages, huge amounts of work was already underway at the Pressed Steel Company and Morris over the road at Cowley to accommodate the production of the Austin Maxi.
 Half of the PSC ‘A’ block was cleared for this and the roof raised by 10ft to allow overhead body storage conveyors.

 Following hard on the heels of the Maxi, (the last of the Issigonis BMC designs to be introduced onto the Cowley production lines), the Marina was developed and productionised extremely quickly.
 The Cowley refit was nothing if not comprehensive and, once completed, car bodies were assembled at Pressed Steel’s Cowley body plant.
 This was linked to the car plant by a covered half-mile bridge, thereby saving the company the considerable cost of shipping them in from the previous location of Swindon.